⟶ Print pdf

 Section 1.
 Determination and Rights of Members

-The corporation shall have only one class of members.
-No member shall hold more than one membership in the corporation.
-Except as expressly provided in or authorized by the Articles of Incorporation, the Bylaws of this corporation or provisions of law, all memberships shall have the same rights, privileges, restrictions and conditions.
+The Corporation shall have only one class of members.
+No member shall hold more than one membership in the Corporation.
+Except as expressly provided in or authorized by the Articles of Incorporation, the Bylaws of this Corporation or provisions of law, all memberships shall have the same rights, privileges, restrictions and conditions.

 Section 2.
 Qualifications of Members

-a) Members shall be at least 14 years of age and have parent or guardian permission if under 18 years of age.
+Members shall be at least 14 years of age and have parent or guardian permission if under 18 years of age.

-b) Members shall agree to and sign the liability waiver, and in addition a parent or guardian shall agree to and sign the liability waiver if the member is under 18 years of age.
+Members shall agree to and sign the liability waiver, and in addition a parent or guardian shall agree to and sign the liability waiver if the member is under 18 years of age.

 Section 3.
 Admission of Members